ASD-at-GMF/state-media-profiles/README.md

 # State Media Profiles
 This repository aims to provide a relatively comprehensive data set of state-affiliated media [fully qualified domain names](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), when available or accessible, direct links to their social media profiles for use in media and information research.

-**It is crucial to note that nmot all 'state-affiliations' are made equal.
+**It is crucial to note that not all 'state-affiliations' are made equal.
 A media outlet with funding, management, and editorial indepedence is not equivalent and should not be directly compared with those without.
 For example, in the United States, NPR is wholly independent in all three categories, while Voice of America is funded and managed by the US government, though not controlled editorially.**

 ## Acknowledgements and Contributions
 The seed data (Country, Media Company, Main Assets, and Typology) were provided by the [State Media Monitor](https://statemediamonitor.com), a project of the [Media and Journalism Research Center](https://journalismresearch.org/).